crantok/justinhellings.uk/input/blog.content/primary-secondary-pain-trauma.md

 Well, if it's about the way I think about the painful thing then I suppose I could try to change the way I think about it.

 Right!
-And that's why this concept is useful in mindfulness.
-When someone practices mindful meditation, they try to allow thoughts to come and go, without judgement.
+And that's why this concept is relevant to mindfulness.
+When someone practices mindful meditation they try to allow thoughts to come and go without judgement.
 Noticing what is a thought and what is a feeling can give us great clarity about the things we find painful.
 For instance we might find that we are trying to push away the sadness of a friend forgetting about us by getting angry at them instead, and in the process actually making life more painful.

 ...
 I said I didn't want to talk about that.

 You did.
 I'm sorry.
 It's a great example though.

 I have another question.
-When someone gets angry, I get panicky.
-I notice that this doesn't happen to most people.
+When someone gets angry or upset, I often get panicky.
+Sometimes it even happens when I think someone *might* get angry.
+I notice that other people have different reactions to me.
 Does that mean that I'm thinking about other people's anger differently?
 Is this another example of secondary pain?

 Can you describe the feeling of panic you get when this happens?